bmr-cymru/stratify/README.md

   -e, --efi             Assue the system is using EFI firmware -f FS_NAME, --fs-name FS_NAME
                         Set the file system name
-  -k KICKSTART, --kickstart KICKSTART
+  -g, --git             Perform a build from git master branch instead of packages -k KICKSTART, --kickstart KICKSTART
                         Path to a local kickstart file -m, --mbr             Use MBR disk labels